issa-project/issa-pipeline/environment/containers/README.md

 >:point_right: This container should not be stopped except for maintenance reasons.

 >:point_right: Each instance of ISSA knowledge graph requires a separate Virtuoso container.

+More details on the container configuration and usage can be found in the [virtuoso](virtuoso/README.md) folder.